AhmadJawabreh/Simple-Smart-Home-Application./README.md

-# smart-home-
-Simple Smart Home Application.
+# Simple Smart Home Application.
 This application aims to control three devices and get the humidity and temperature in your home. this application is divided into two parts (hardware and software):
 The hardware part consists of the following devices: